 Vera C. Rubin Observatory

 Summary

-The Vera C. Rubin Observatory, previously referred to as the Large Synoptic Survey Telescope (LSST), is an astronomical observatory currently under construction in Chile.
+The Vera C. Rubin Observatory, formerly known as the Large Synoptic Survey Telescope (LSST), is an astronomical observatory under construction in Chile.
 Its main task will be carrying out a synoptic astronomical survey, the Legacy Survey of Space and Time.[11][12]
-The word synoptic is derived from the Greek words σύν (syn "together") and ὄψις (opsis "view"), and describes observations that give a broad view of a subject at a particular time.
+The word "synoptic" is derived from the Greek words σύν (syn "together") and ὄψις (opsis "view"), and describes observations that give a broad view of a subject at a particular time.
 The observatory is located on the El Peñón peak of Cerro Pachón, a 2,682-meter-high mountain in Coquimbo Region, in northern Chile, alongside the existing Gemini South and Southern Astrophysical Research Telescopes.[13]
-The LSST Base Facility is located about 100 kilometres (62 mi) away from the observatory by road, in the town of La Serena.
+The LSST Base Facility is located about 100 kilometres (62 miles) away from the observatory by road, in the town of La Serena.
 The observatory is named for Vera Rubin, an American astronomer who pioneered discoveries about galaxy rotation rates.

+Vera C. Rubin Observatory